-It may happen that we have forgotten our wallet at home or we will send money to a friend or relative.
+Let’s say we forgot our wallet and want to send money to a friend or relative.
 Venmo is an easy way to do it.
-However, this platform, like many others, is used to scam unsuspecting victims, and that is when we wonder if Venmo will refund our money if we are scammed.
+However, this platform, like many others, is being used to scam unsuspecting victims.
+This scenario makes us wonder if Venmo will refund our money if we are scammed.

-Since scams are common using this payment platform, we must be vigilant to avoid falling into these criminal networks.
-And we must know how to act in case of any possible Venmo scam.
+Since scams are common using this payment platform, we must be alert to avoid falling into these criminal networks.
+We must also know how to act in case of any possible Venmo scam.

 What are the most common Venmo scams?

 There are many forms of Venmo scams, and some potential scammers will be easier to identify than others.
-Often, the scammer will give themselves away, and we will realize that they are not being honest, so we will have to walk away from the transaction if we are suspicious.
+Often, the scammers will give themselves away, and we will realize that they are not being honest and need to walk away from the transaction if we become suspicious.

-However, other scammers will know what to say to gain our trust and learn how to use the system to make a profit.
-Among the most common Venmo scams will be:
+However, other scammers will know what to say to gain our trust and how to use the system to make a profit.
+Among the most common Venmo scams are the following:

 Purchasing items with a stolen credit card.

-The Internet is where we can find great ease for selling personal items, and the transfer of money is very easy thanks to platforms like Venmo.
+The Internet makes for a suitable medium to sell personal items, and money transfers are very easy, thanks to platforms like Venmo.
 This type of scam usually develops as follows:

 - The scammer will respond to our ad and express their intention to pay with Venmo.

 - They will send payment and pick up the item shortly after that.